-Johnny Cash was a man of immense talents, and perhaps his greatest gift was instilling his emotions into other artists’ creations.
+Johnny Cash was a man of immense talents, and one of his greatest gift was instilling his emotions into other artists’ creations.

 From traditionals like “God’s Gonna Cut You Down” to “Ring Of Fire”, Johnny Cash covered songs he could relate to, songs to which he could bring a new edge.
 And sometimes Cash covered songs no one would expect, making them not only country, but also his own.